Not for wearing

 Full plastic jacket

 Synthetic fibers represent 71% of all fibers used in the textile industry.
-This figure rises to nearly 100% for outdoor clothing.
-Polyester, polyamide, acrylic, nylon, elastane...
-Technical-sounding names for what are all plastic derivatives.
+In outdoor clothing, this figure climbs to nearly 100%.
+Polyester, polyamide, acrylic, nylon, elastane.
+Technical sounding names for materials that all share the same origin: plastic.

-Polyester represents over 80% of synthetic fibers.
-It is made from PET (polyethylene terephthalate) granules that are melted and transformed into threads through tiny openings.
-As for "recycled" polyester, it uses granules from other plastic products - unfortunately, this solution is more about greenwashing than genuine ecological progress.
+Polyester alone accounts for over 80% of synthetic fibers.
+It is made from PET granules derived from petroleum, melted and extruded into filaments.
+So called recycled polyester follows the same principle, using granules from other plastic products.
+In reality, this solution often amounts to greenwashing rather than genuine environmental progress.

-All methods rely on the same ingredient: petroleum.
-Producing one ton of polyester requires 1.5 tons of petroleum.
-The missing half ton?
-Transformed into toxic waste and emissions.
-The world's main suppliers of textile polyester - India's Reliance and China's Hengli - source primarily from three sources: Saudi crude oil, American oil from hydraulic fracturing, and Russian oil.
-This reality is far removed from the refined image that the textile industry tries to present.
+All these processes rely on a single raw material: petroleum.
+Producing one ton of polyester requires around 1.5 tons of oil, with the remainder released as toxic waste and emissions.
+The main global suppliers, including Reliance Industries in India and Hengli Group in China, source primarily from Saudi, American shale, and Russian oil.
+A reality far removed from the refined image the industry continues to project.

 A MASSIVE IMPACT